yoanastamenova/Express_Test/README.md

 35. to the controller of the specified table we need to follow some steps for the different CRUD types:

      for CREATE:
-    a) obtain the information from the DB
+    1.1 obtain the information from the DB
-    b) validate it
+    1.2 validate it
-    c) filtrate it if needed
+    1.3 filtrate it if needed
-    d) save it
+    1.4 save it
-    e) provide a response
+    1.5 provide a response

     for GET:
-    a) obtain the information from the DB
+    1.1 obtain the information from the DB
-    b) return the information
+    1.2 return the information